HediBenFraj/workout-app/README.md

 This is a MERN stack web application : MongoDb ( Mongoose for the database) Express(Node JS) for the backend set up and ReactjS for the front end.
-This application is just a proof of concept using CRUD.
+This application is just a proof of concept using CRUD operations.
 You can create multiple users and associate workout exercices to them.

 to make it work, follow these simple steps :